THE INFORMATION WE COLLECT

 Your information will only be held for a reasonable period or as long as the law requires or permits.

 DISCLOSURE OF YOUR INFORMATION

 We may disclose your personal information to any member of our group of companies (which includes any of our subsidiaries).

 We may provide third parties with anonymised reports on our customers’ preferences, interests and buying habits.
 We may provide our trusted service providers with anonymous information about our customers in order for them to compile these reports on our behalf.
 These reports will not identify you in any way.

 ACCESSING YOUR INFORMATION

 You may at any time request access to your personal data by contacting us using the contact details set out below.
-We reserve the right to ask you for proof of your identity and to charge you a fee of fifteen pounds sterling (£15) to meet our costs in granting any data access request you make.
+We reserve the right to ask you for proof of your identity and this will be free of charge, unless the request is unfounded, excessive or repetitive.